 Theatre & Dance

-Rathmore Productions presents the international premiere of a new one-woman show based on the life of Northern Irish blues singer Ottilie Patterson and featuring Jolene O’Hara in the titular role.
+Rathmore Productions presents the international premiere of a one-woman show based on the life of Northern Irish blues singer Ottilie Patterson and featuring Jolene O’Hara in the titular role.

-With thanks to Jen Wilson & Jazz Heritage Wales.
+With thanks to Jen Wilson, Jazz Heritage Wales.

 Age recommendation: 12+